WJLK-FM: Asbury Park Press

-Adult Contemporary and Top 40
+Adult contemporary and top 40

-Eventually, The Press purchased an AM radio station, WCAP, which was renamed WJLK, located at 1310 kilocycles.
+Eventually, The Press purchased an AM radio station, WCAP, which was renamed WJLK, located at 1310 kHz.
 Both stations simulcast their programming.
 The newscasts for the station were 15 minutes long at the top of every hour, as well as a briefer at every half-hour.
 In between newscasts, there was a wide variety of shows featuring different types of music, or talk programs on specific subjects, such as gardening.
 In the mid 1960s, typical staffing included Everett Rudloff as station manager, Dick Lewis as assistant manager, Charles Hill as program director, and Frank Huber as station engineer.

 The station occupied the top floor of the Asbury Park Press building, with two studios in addition to the transmitter cabinet and the control room, operated by the announcer / disk-jockey.
 Remaining floor space was devoted to a small lobby and reception area and desk, the station manager's office, the station engineer's office, a small studio for the assistant engineer's recording of transcriptions and tape cartridge announcements and advertisements, and desks for radio management and announcing staff as well as for radio advertising staff.
 The local Steinbach's department store (around the corner of Press Plaza) was a major advertiser.